publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s43.md

 >     For purposes of section 43(c)(2)(A)(iii) of the Internal Revenue Code of 1986 (as added by subsection (a)), any significant expansion after December 31, 1990, of a project begun before January 1, 1991, shall be treated as a project with respect to which the first injection commences after December 31, 1990.”

- __Inflation Adjusted Items for Certain Tax Years__
+ __Inflation Adjusted Items for Certain Years__

-    Provisions relating to inflation adjustment of items in this section for certain tax years were contained in the following:
+    Provisions relating to inflation adjustment of items in this section for certain years were contained in the following:

+    2014—Internal Revenue Notice 2014–64.

     2013—Internal Revenue Notice 2013–50.